Violence breaks out at some pro-Palestinian campus protests

 After police arrived, officers lowered a Palestinian flag atop the City College flagpole, balled it up and tossed it to the ground before raising an American flag.

-In a news conference Wednesday morning, New York City mayor Eric Adams said that there had been at least 300 arrests between Columbia and City College.
-The NYPD told CBS News Wednesday morning that more than 200 people were arrested at Columbia.
+In a news conference Wednesday morning, New York City Mayor Eric Adams said 173 people had been arrested at City College, and 117 at Columbia.
+A breakdown of how many were students is expected later Wednesday, the NYPD said.

 Just hours after both universities were cleared, a new encampment was launched at Fordham University in the Bronx.